CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0801-Deploying Windows with AutoPilot.md

 16. Again select the Autopilot device to review the management page.

-    > Notice that you can Retire, Wipe, Sync, and Restart the device.
+17. Notice that you can Retire, Wipe, Sync, and Restart the device.

-17. Select the ellipsis at the end of the menu bar and take notice of the additional management capabilities.
+18. Select the ellipsis at the end of the menu bar and take notice of the additional management capabilities.

-    > Additional capabilities include Fresh Start, Autopilot Reset, Quick scan, Full scan, as well as others.
+    > **Note**: Additional capabilities include Fresh Start, Autopilot Reset, Quick scan, Full scan, as well as others.

 18. Close Microsoft Edge.